Satellite Based Augmentation System

 All information about the NPI Capability, including the SBAS testing will be published on our website www.ga.gov.au/npic, and included in our NPI Capability newsletter.
 To keep informed of the NPI Capability and its progress, sign up to the NPI Capability newsletter.

 Geoscience Australia currently operates a national Global Navigation Satellite System (GNSS) network.
-Data from Geoscience Australia's network, which include the AuScope GNSS array, will be provided to a computation facility, also located at Geoscience Australia.
-Corrections will then be sent to a ground station, for upload to a satellite.
-The satellite, will then broadcast the corrections over the Australian region.
+Data from Geoscience Australia's network, which include the AuScope GNSS array, will be provided to a computation facility which adopts GMV software, also located at Geoscience Australia.
+Corrections will then be sent to the Lockheed Martin Space Systems Company station at Uralla, NSW, for upload to the Inmarsat 4F1 satellite.
+The 4F1 satellite, orbiting at 143.5 degrees longitude, will then broadcast the corrections over the Australian region.

 The SBAS test-bed will not be certified for safety-of-life use.
 Importantly, the test signals will not put existing services at risk, especially safety-of-life services such as aircraft navigation.